evilusean/Pysean/Discord-Bot/Readme.md

 Just when you think you are free, they pull you back in.

 You're Here Forever (WoW), And Ever, And Ever...

+About to go into a fuel/famine crisis and subsequent immigrant wave (from 5 billion people without food or fertilizer) on failing european countries whose entire countries are a ponzi scheme run by thieves and criminals who want to institute a draft to distract the plebs from their decades of failures and gaslighting (ironically, they don't have gas from yet another jish war in ukraine).
+All while the US 10 year is spiking from endless jish wars and usury, and all I can think about is getting dem greens (when I should be thinking about beans).
+Also, need Calculus for Engineering.
+I can get to raid-log status, and only log in for one/two day a week once the account is established and I need to study.